oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 - **Load LOrespm files into shared memory** (`SMloadmrm` in `Loop Configure` screen)

+## Automatic system calibration (recommended)

+The automatic system calibration performs all steps listed above under zonal and modal response matrix acquisition.

+The old calibrations are archived as follows:

+- "conf_zrm_staged" and "conf_mrm_staged" hold the new configuration (zonal and modal respectively)

+- "conf_zrm_staged.000" and "conf_mrm_staged.000" hold the previous configuration (previously "conf_zrm_staged" and "conf_mrm_staged")

+- "conf_zrm_staged.001" and "conf_mrm_staged.001" hold the configuration previously named "conf_zrm_staged.000" and "conf_mrm_staged.000"

+- etc for a total of 20 configuration

+## Managing configurations

+At any given time, the current configuration (including control matrices if they have been computed) can be saved using the `SAVE CURRENT SYSTEM CALIBRATION` command.
+Saving a configuration will save all files in the conf directory into a user-specified directory.

+Previously saved configurations can be loaded with the `LOAD SAVED SYSTEM CALIBRATION` command.
+This will load saved files into the conf directory and load all files into shared memory.

 ## Building control matrix

 - **set SVDlimit** (`SVDla` in `Control Matrix` screen).
 Set value is 0.1 as a starting point for a stable loop.